dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/analysis-models.md

 Explanation: The development and use of Analysis Models are iterative processes.
 As analysis continues, these models may need to be revised, refined, or even replaced to suit evolving requirements.

 Question: What role do Analysis Models play when working with user stories in an agile project?
-A: They primarily focus on budgeting concerns
+A: They primarily focus on budgeting concerns for the project
 B: They assist in defining or deriving acceptance criteria
-C: They are used to train new project team members
+C: They are used to train new project team members on the solution
 D: They serve as a tool for legal documentation
 Answer: B
 Explanation: In agile projects, especially when working with user stories, Analysis Models can be used to define or derive acceptance criteria, enhancing clarity and understanding.

 Question: When are Business Objectives Models particularly useful in the business analysis process?
-A: For establishing project communication channels
+A: For establishing project communication channels and protocols
 B: To set acceptance criteria at the product or business objectives level
-C: To allocate resources among project teams
+C: To allocate resources among project teams and stakeholders
 D: For legal compliance checks
 Answer: B
 Explanation: Business Objectives Models are useful for establishing acceptance criteria at the product or business objectives level, aiding in aligning the solution with the overarching business goals.